-The AD9773 evaluation board allows easy configuration of the various modes, programmable via the SPI port.
-Software is available for programming the SPI port from Windows 95°, Windows 98°, or Windows NT°/2000.
-The evaluation board also contains an AD8345 quadrature modulator and support circuitry that allows the user to optimally configure the AD9773 in an image reject transmit signal chain.
+The AD9775 evaluation board allows easy configuration of the various modes, programmable via the SPI port.
+Software is available for programming the SPI port from PCs running Windows® 95, Windows 98, or Windows NT®/2000.
+The evaluation board also contains an AD8345 quadrature modulator and support circuitry that allows the user to optimally configure the AD9775 in an image reject transmit signal chain.

-Figure 101 through Figure 104 describe how to configure the evaluation board in the one- and two-port input modes with the PLL enabled and disabled.
-Refer to Figure 105 through Figure 114, the schematics, and the layout for the AD9773 evaluation board for the jumper locations described below.
-The AD9773 outputs can be configured for various applications by referring to the following instructions.
+Figure 101 to Figure 104 show how to configure the evaluation board in the one-port and two-port input modes with the PLL enabled and disabled.
+Refer to Figure 105 to Figure 114, the schematics, and the layout for the AD9775 evaluation board for the jumper locations described in the DAC Single-Ended Outputs section.
+The AD9775 outputs can be configured for various applications by referring to the following instructions.